aostuni/Ethics-of-AI-ML/README.md

 - **Faculty Advisor**: TBD

 ## Class Format
 This course will primarily be discussion-based, with the topic of each week's discussion determined by a set of short readings.
 These readings must be completed before class and used to write a response to a short-answer question.
-Prior to the class discussion, there may be a brief lecture on a specific idea or concept that may be of value to the discussion.
-The primary assignments for the class will be papers.
+Prior to the class discussion, there may be a brief lecture on a specific idea or concept that could be of value to the conversation.
+The primary assignments for the class will be two papers.

 ## Grading